jaredly/j3/Readme.md

 ## The Compiler Tutorial

 I've written a compiler (and type-checker) tutorial using the previous version of the Language Development Environment, which can be viewed at https://compiler.jaredforsyth.com.
 There's a lot of good stuff there, but I want to rewrite it entirely, and as a part of that I realized I needed to rebuild the LDE from the ground up.
 As one does.

+## Repo organization
+it is not

+most of the new work is happening in the `one-world` directory. other directories contain various previous versions.